The issue here is not "predestination versus free will" as if we had to choose one or the other, but to what degree each plays a role in saving souls.

 God, at the beginning, looked down the corridor of time and saw the decisions that we would make to accept or reject His message.
 He foreknew everything that would ever happen (I Peter 1:2).
 And the Bible tells us that He established our eternal destiny at that time (Ephesians 1:3-5).
 God decided our eternal destiny before we ever came to this earth.
-So in that sense, we are predestined.
+So from God's frame of reference, we are predestined.

 The question is, "What criteria did He use to make that decision?"
 Did the choices that He knew we would make in this life have any bearing on His decision to save us?
 We believe that anyone who bases their response on the Bible would have to answer "yes" (Joshua 24:15).
 The choices that we make for the kingdom of Christ definitely affect our eternal destiny.